augiversen/augiversen.com/index.md

-Welcome!
+Hi!
 I’m Augusto, a senior at the University of Connecticut pursuing a BSE in Computer Science and Engineering (Software Design & Development concentration).

 I will be graduating in May, so I am looking for full-time positions.
 I am mainly interested in software engineering and game development, but have an open mind towards other potential career paths.

-This page is only a brief look at my work - If you want more information, feel free to contact me through the links on the sidebar!
+This page is only a brief look at what I do and what I enjoy - If you want more information, feel free to contact me through the links on the sidebar!

 # UConn:

 I am currently in my last semester at UConn.
 An key part of this semester is the [Senior Design Project,](https://seniordesign.engr.uconn.edu/) where students work over the course of a year to design and develop a product according to the needs of sponsors.
-For the latter portion, I have focused on the front-end of our web application design, using Angular and Bootstrap.
+During the development phase, I have focused on the front-end of our web application design, working with Angular and Bootstrap.

-The [courses](https://catalog.uconn.edu/directory-of-courses/course/cse/) I have gotten the most from over my time at UConn are Data Structures & Object-Oriented Design, Algorithms and Complexity, and Systems Programming.
-Each of these courses were intensive looks at fundamental computer science topics, with accompanying assignments & projects that tested our application of these concepts.
+The [courses](https://catalog.uconn.edu/directory-of-courses/course/cse/) I have gotten the most from over my time at UConn are Data Structures & Object-Oriented Design, Algorithms and Complexity, and C++ Essentials.
+Each of these courses were intensive looks at fundamental computer science topics with accompanying assignments & projects that thoroughly tested our application of these concepts.

 During the 2019-20 academic year, I studied abroad at Waseda University in Tokyo.
-Although my program was cut short, I spent my time there fulfilling general education requirements, working on personal projects, and developing essential productivity skills.
+Although my program was cut short in March, I spent my time there completing general education requirements, studying Japanese, working on personal projects, and rethinking how I approached my work in general.

 Some of the program-adjacent subjects I have found an interest in at UConn include open source, cybersecurity, and blockchain technologies.
-Although I have not delved information these subjects to the extent I would like, I hope to find a structured way to pursue them in the near future.
+Although I have not delved into these subjects as much as I would like, I hope to find a structured way to pursue them in the near future.

 # Games: